dylandreimerink/gobpfld/cmd/examples/Example.md

 This example demonstrates batch operations on maps.
 Batch operations offer speed improvements over non-batch operations since less syscalls/context switches are required for the same amount of work.

+## map_iterator

+This example demonstrates the usage of map iterators to loop over maps.
+Iterators provide an easier API than using syscalls directly to loop over maps.

 ## map_pinning

 This program demonstrates how to pin and unpin maps to the bpf FS using gobpfld.